cabforum/smime/SBR.md

 1. Formal name of the Legal Entity;
 2. A registered assumed name for the Legal Entity (if included in the Subject);
-3. An organisational unit of the Legal Entity (if included in the Subject);
+3. An organizational unit of the Legal Entity (if included in the Subject);
 4. An address of the Legal Entity (if included in the Subject);
 5. Jurisdiction of Incorporation or Registration of the Legal Entity; and
 6. Unique identifier and type of identifier for the Legal Entity.